Kzlyn000/Movies-Datasets/README.md

 The SECOND Function extract the minute component of a time as a number between 0 59.

+ For example in cell B2 the duration of the drama is 00:52:00.
+If where going to find the HOUR, MINUTE, and SECOND  we will use the syntax =HOUR(B2), =MINUTE(B2) and =SECOND(B2).
+Since the duration of the drama is within 52 minutes then the HOUR will be 0, The minutes will be 52 and the second will be 0.

 <img width="358" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/c8eff96d-682f-4ba3-8989-ce5f5a0a2f7c">
 <img width="285" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/d21411cd-c1e1-4f60-99e0-deecb4e95a35"> <img width="311" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/33812f7e-cffc-48c8-8197-c9ddeadc4530"> <img width="284" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/701bdca0-f8aa-4bc5-b45b-6a1004a7c51f">

-**DAY Function**
+**DAYS Function**

-The DAY Function returns the day of the month as an integer in the range from 1 to the number of days in the current month or between 1-31.
+The DAYS Function returns the day of the month as an integer in the range from 1 to the number of days in the current month or between 1-31.
 It can use to extract day in a cell.

 SYNTAX

-**=DAY(serial_number)**
+**=DAYS(serial_number)**

+For example, we want to find the number of days the drama is aired until it end.
+In cell B3 the date end on 23-Sep-20 while it aired on 29-Jul-20.
+Using the syntax =DAYS(B2,C2) the number of days the drama is releae until end is 56 days.

 <img width="459" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/19e0572c-1dca-4aa6-92ce-4413e533d0b7"> <img width="303" alt="image" src="https://github.com/Kzlyn000/Movies-Datasets/assets/144194143/b95a5aef-ccf3-4469-9876-b65bf3887b07">